Benefit Fraud and how we deal with it

-If you know or suspect that someone is committing benefit fraud you can report it anonymously, either to our Fraud Hotline or by completing our on-line form.
+If you know or suspect that someone is committing benefit fraud you can report it anonymously, either to our Fraud Hotline, by e-mail or by completing our on-line form.

 New Forest District Council has a duty under law to administer a benefits service to those who qualify within its area.
 At the same time there is a responsibility to ensure that payments are only made to those who are actually entitled to them.

 The council has officers who make visits in respect of the:

 - Detection of fraudulent claims and stopping or reducing payment in these cases.

 - Calculation of overpayments of benefit on the discovery of the true facts.

 The council works with the Department of Work and Pensions (DWP) as part of their Fraud and Error Service, to investigate cases of suspected Fraud in relation to Benefit claims.
 This includes the sharing of information.
 The DWP is empowered under legislation to Interview claimants.
 Where evidence is obtained, offenders can be prosecuted by way of Criminal Court proceedings or other designated sanctions.

 Types of Housing Benefit and Council Tax Reduction Fraud we deal with:-